ioeXNetwork/ioeX.Client/README.md

 ```

 ### Wallet
 For test purpose, this command line client implemented a simplified wallet program.
-You can use it to create your ioex account, check account balance and build, sign or send transactions.
+You can use it to create your IOEX account, check account balance and build, sign or send transactions.
 #### Tips
 > for some reason, when using multiple command options, the option with no arguments must be put at the last, for example
-`$ ./ioex-cli wallet --name my_wallet.dat --password ioeX --create`, in this case, `--create` must be put at the last, or the command will no work correctly.
+`$ ./ioex-cli wallet --name my_wallet.dat --password ioeXNetwork --create`, in this case, `--create` must be put at the last, or the command will no work correctly.
 ```shell
 $ ./ioex-cli wallet
 NAME: